agsup/quartz/content/notes/Spring 2023/World Christian/The Cost of Being a (World) Christian.md

 - Galatians 2:20
 	- It is no longer I who live, but Christ who lives in me
 - *You* can no longer do what *you* want to do because *you* ***died*** during baptism, leaving only Christ

+## Reflected in our Attitude Toward Sin (and what makes us Stumble)

+- Matthew 5:29-30
+- How dear to you is your secret sin?
+- What relationships are you in which cause you to stumble?
+- What are you willing to give in exchange for your soul?

+## The Test Case

+- Matthew 19:16-30; Mark 10:17-30; Luke 18:18-30
+- Why was Jesus so hard on the rich young ruler?
+	- He wants the "easy way to heaven"
+	- The young man thinks he is "good"
+		- We have the same problem in modern Christianity

+## Why Give Our Life?

+- It was from God to begin with, we are only giving Him what's His
+- We have been purchased by the blood of Christ, our life isn't ours anyway
+- Christ gave his life for us, we should lay our lives down for others
+- We don't know the best way to live our lives anyway!

+## The Call to Be a World Christian

+- ***Are you willing to pay the price?***